P2 - Data Visualization

 Resources.UnloadAsset(csvConfirmed);

-The next method we call is evaluateCSVRange().
-Here all want to find out is how many columns our CSV file contains.
-Thus we split the first entry in the ConfirmedRows array by ,.
+.
 This is where the “comma seperated value” comes from.
 We also define how many days we collected.
 We just subtract 5 from the number of csvColumns as the first 5 Columns contains string data.
 Statename, Countryname, Latitude, Longitude and Population.

 Now that we know how many rows and columns our data contains we can initialize Arrays that can actually hold this data.
-This is done inside InitializeMultiArrays().
+This is done inside InitializeMultiArrays()

 Once those arrays are initialized we can start splitting up our data.